 The course has the following Objectives; Learning how to read photographs and its meanings, develop technical photographic skills, understand the possibilities of photography as a way of expression and information, the importance of new technologies applied to photography, improve an analytic vision of contemporary images., improve social skills and group work.

-GS-09 Politics on the Big Screen: Film as Propaganda Throughout History – Conducted in English [Syllabus]
+Film Editing (3) – Conducted in English [Syllabus]